All ideas tagged "wishing"

 Wishing for an artifact drains two charges from a wand of wishing.
 If it’s a wrest wish or from a source that only gives one wish like a djinni, you merely get the base item type instead.

-You can wish for magic items that have a “bane” versus one specific monster type.
+You should be able to wish for magic items that have a “bane” versus one specific monster type.
 The weapon deals massive damage to that monster type but has no other advantages.

-Luck factors into the chance of successfully getting the enchantment you wished for on an object.
+Luck should factor into the chance of successfully getting the enchantment you wished for on an object.

-You can invoke the Amulet of Yendor exactly once for a wish, with some unspecified major drawbacks.
+You should be able to invoke the Amulet of Yendor exactly once for a wish, with some unspecified major drawbacks.

-You can wish for object properties in FIQHack, but only on items that aren’t inherently magical.
+You should be able to wish for object properties in FIQHack, but only on items whose base types aren’t inherently magical.